tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Under the covers, GitHub uses the git tool for file versioning.

 * GitHub is just one of many vendors that use git in the backend (e.g., GitLab).

-  * For now, students will only be introduced to the GitHub GUI; however, in the next lesson, students will learn to work with GitHub via the command line using git, which allows for more advanced git operations.
+* For now, you will only be introduced to the GitHub GUI; however, in the next lesson, you will learn how to work with GitHub via the command line using git, which allows for more advanced git operations.

 * GitHub uses `commits` to track changes.
 You can think of a commit as a snapshot of what the files and folders looked like at a particular moment in time.
 You can always see any version of your changes by looking at the previous commits.